Reflection maps: Preliminaries on reflection groups

+As we already mentioned in the Introduction, a group $G$ acting on $V$ determines a way to `fold' $V$, glueing a $G$-orbit to a point.
+Such a folding is prescribed by any system of generators of the algebra $\C[y_1,\dots,y_p]^G$ of $G$-invariant polynomials on $V$.
+The following result of Shephard and Todd \cite{Shephard1954Finite-unitary-}, with a more elegant proof due to Chevalley \cite{Chevalley:1955}, shows that reflection groups are characterized by having the simplest invariant algebras. \begin{thm} Let $G$ be a finite subgroup of $\rm U(V)$ and $p=\dim V$.
+Then $G$ is a reflection group if and only if there exist $p$ homogeneous algebraically independent polynomials $\omega_1,\dots,\omega_p$, such that $\C[y_1,\dots,y_p]^G=\C[\omega_1,\dots,\omega_p]$. \end{thm}

+Furthermore, the degrees $d_i=\deg(\omega_i)$ of the generating invariants $\omega_i$ of a reflection group $G$ are uniquely determined and satisfy $\prod d_i=\vert G\vert$ and that the number of reflections in $G$ is $\sum{d_i-1}$ \cite{Shephard1954Finite-unitary-}.
+There are many results other results on the invariants of reflection groups, we will just mention a criterion by Springer \cite{Springer:1974}, which gives a transparent way to ensure that you have a generating system of invariants: Let $G$ be a reflection group acting on $V$ and let $p=\dim V$.
+If $\omega_1,\dots,\omega_p$ are homogeneous algebraically independent invariant polynomials and $\prod \deg \omega_i=\vert G\vert$, then $\omega_i$ generate the algebra of $G$-invariant polynomials on $V$. \begin{definition} The \emph{orbit map} of a reflection group $G$ is the map $\omega\colon V\to\C^p$ whose coordinate functions are the generating invariants $\omega_1,\dots,\omega_p$. \end{definition}

-\begin{rem} The map $\omega$ is unique up-to invertible polynomial transformations in the target.
+The map $\omega$ is unique up to invertible polynomial transformations in the target.
 Since we work with objects which are invariant under such transformations, the choice of $\omega$ does not matter.
-This justifies us abusively calling $\omega$ \emph{the} orbit map of $G$. \end{rem}
+This justifies us abusively calling $\omega$ \emph{the} orbit map of $G$.
 The name of the orbit map is motivated by the following theorem, due to Noether \cite{Noether:1916}.
-The result is true in a more general situation, namely when the coordinate functions of $\omega$ generate the invariants of a finite group acting lineraly on $\C^p$.
+The result is true in a more general situation, namely when the coordinate functions of $\omega$ generate the invariants of a finite group acting lineraly on $V$.

-\begin{thm} For any $y\in \C^p$, we have $\omega^{-1}(\omega(y))=Gy.$ \end{thm}
+\begin{thm} For any $y\in V$, we have $\omega^{-1}(\omega(y))=Gy.$ \end{thm}